gold-duo/Fix_FileObserver/README.md

 Solve the Android framework FileObserver's question:
 1, no callbacks as WeakReference onEvent;
-2, use FileObserver thread does not exit.
+2, Finish using FileObserver, but this thread does not exit.

 **Authors**